 The National Shrine of Saint Elizabeth Ann Seton

 The National Shrine of Saint Elizabeth Ann Seton is a Catholic shrine located in Emmitsburg, Maryland, USA.
 It is dedicated to the memory of Elizabeth Ann Seton, the first American-born saint canonized by the Catholic Church.
 The shrine includes the original house where Saint Elizabeth lived, as well as a church, museum, and visitor center.
 It is a place of pilgrimage and a center for spiritual growth and education, offering a variety of programs, retreats, and events for people of all ages.
 It is open to visitors year-round.
+Read more about The National Shrine of Saint Elizabeth Ann Seton.

 The Catoctin Furnace